UN Specialized Agencies

 Chief Executives Board

-The coordination of the specialized agencies towards the UN and among each other is performed by The United Nations System Chief Executives Board for Coordination (CEB).
+The coordination of the specialized agencies towards the UN and among each other is performed by the United Nations System Chief Executives Board for Coordination (CEB).
 The CEB is composed of

 - the UN Secretary-General as the chairman